ShiningVenus/CozyCritters/README.md

 **State & Storage:**
 All moods/notes are stored locally in your browser.
 The app is ready for future features like user accounts, but you don't need one now.

-**Backend (future-ready):**
+**Backend (future ready):**
-Express.js with TypeScript, Drizzle ORM, and PostgreSQL for possible future login or sync—currently not required.
+Express.js with TypeScript, Drizzle ORM, and PostgreSQL for possible future login or sync.
+This is currently not required.

 **Accessibility & Design:**
-Uses Radix UI for solid ARIA and keyboard support, warm animal-friendly color palette, and responsive/mobile-first layouts.
+Uses Radix UI for solid ARIA and keyboard support, warm animal friendly color palette, and responsive/mobile first layouts.

 ## 🚀 How to Run Locally